 On the outside Italy may seem like a paradise where the sun always shines, but believe me, it does rain here.
-In fact, it is raining right at this moment, while I am writing these words.
+In fact, it was raining right at the moment, when I first decided to write this blog post.

 Different parts of Italy have different rainfall.
 It is a very long country, after all, so there are regional differences in terms of weather between the Italian North and the Italian South.
 Yet, the wettest month in Italy over the last 20 years has consistently been November with an average rainfall of 101.3 mm.

-Rain can also take you by surprise in April, May, September, and October.
+Rain can also take you by surprise in April, May, September, and October here.